Title: Rookie Historian Goo Hae Ryung 신입사관 구해령

 Release: 2019

-Starring (Main Cast):
+Starring (Main Cast)

 Shin Se Kyung as Goo Hae Ryung/Hui Yeon